3dcitydb/3dcitydb-docs/source/3dcitydb/docker.rst

 ``<base image version>-<3DCityDB version>-<image variant>``.
 The base image version is inherited from the `PostGIS Docker images <https://hub.docker.com/r/postgis/postgis/tags>`_.
-Debian is the default image variant, where no image varaint is appended to the tag.
+Debian is the default image variant, where no image variant is appended to the tag.
 For the Alpine Linux images ``-alpine`` is appended.
 Currently supported base image versions are listed in :numref:`citydb_docker_tbl_pgversions`.